Dallas Hospital Infection Lawyers

 Classification of an HAI has additional conditions that require a thorough evaluation of a patient’s post-operative care and an overview of medical records by an experienced professional.
 The Hastings Law Firm has a team of medical experts to review cases and serve as expert witnesses for litigation when necessary.

-What Are the Most Common Causes of Hospital Infections?
+What Are the Most Common Causes of Hospital Infections In Dallas?

 The most common causes of hospital infections are:

 - Poor use or maintenance of catheters and ventilators

 - Reusing needles or syringes